 In 1970, Downtown Houston was on the threshold of an energy industry-led boom.

-The Houston Rockets, a National Basketball Association franchise, have been based in the city since 1971.
+In 1971, the Houston Rockets, a National Basketball Association franchise, were based in the city.

 On October 5, 1972, the marriage of Billie Ert and Antonio Molina, considered the first same-sex marriage in Texas history, took place.

-In 1974, the Astrodome began hosting the AMA Supercross Championship round.
+In 1974, the Astrodome began hosting the AMA Supercross Championship round in motorcycling, a tradition that lasted until 2003 when it moved to the NRG Stadium.

 In 1979, the original city council line-up of 14 members (nine district-based and five at-large positions) was based on a U.S. Justice Department mandate which took effect.

-In 1982, the 75-floor JPMorgan Chase Tower (formerly the Texas Commerce Tower) was completed, becoming Houston's tallest skyscraper at 1,002 feet (305 m).
+In 1982, the 75-floor, 1,002-foot-tall JPMorgan Chase Tower (formerly the Texas Commerce Tower) was completed, becoming Houston's tallest skyscraper.

-In 1983, the 71-floor Wells Fargo Plaza (formerly Allied Bank Plaza) was completed, becoming the second-tallest building in Houston and Texas at 992 feet (302 m).
+In 1983, the 71-floor, 992-foot-tall Wells Fargo Plaza (formerly Allied Bank Plaza) was completed, becoming the second-tallest building in Houston and Texas.

 By 1985, the flavor and politics of the Montrose neighborhood were heavily influenced by the LGBT community.

-On December 23, 1989, the temperature dropped to 7 °F (−14 °C) at Bush Airport, marking the coldest temperature ever recorded there, with 1.7 inches of snow falling the previous day.
+On December 23, 1989, Houston experienced single digit temperatures, with a low of 7 °F (−14 °C) recorded at Bush Airport, the coldest temperature ever recorded there.
+1.7 inches of snow fell at George Bush Intercontinental Airport the previous day.

-In 1991, conservative political activist Clymer Wright spearheaded term limits.
+In 1991, conservative political activist Clymer Wright spearheaded term limits for the city controller and city council members.

 Paul Broussard was murdered in Montrose in 1991.

-In a referendum in 1993, voters rejected efforts to establish separate residential and commercial land-use districts in Houston.
+In 1993, voters rejected efforts to establish separate residential and commercial land-use districts in Houston.

-Houston hosted the NBA Finals in 1994, winning the event.
+Houston hosted the 1994 NBA Finals, winning the event.

-Houston hosted the NBA Finals in 1995, winning the event.
+Houston hosted the 1995 NBA Finals, winning the event.

 In 1995, Hearst Communications, which owns and operates the Houston Chronicle, bought the assets of the Houston Post when it ceased operations.